andrewheadricke/meshproxy-go/README.md

 * In the event your meshtastic device gets corrupted or resets you have a backup of your node list

+### Support clients
+* Meshtastic android app (using TCP screen), I assume iOS should also work if it has the same screen
+* MeshUI via Websockets (mentioned above)
+* Meshtastic.Network.Management.Client via the TCP connection screen

 ### Notes
 Currently only supports Linux due to use of TCP_INFO for detecting broken connections, making it work in Windows or MacOS wouldn't take long.